smiracle/interview-questions/topics/systems_design_readme.md

 - 1. Clarify Requirements.
 Start by asking clarifying questions to understand the scope and key requirements of the system you are being asked to design.
 Determine the system's goals, the number of users it needs to support, the types of users, and any specific functionalities or constraints.
 Understanding these requirements upfront ensures that you and the interviewer are aligned on the expectations for the system's design.
 - 2. Define System Interfaces.
 Outline the system's interfaces by defining how users or other systems will interact with it.
 Specify the input data the system will receive and the expected output.
 Clearly defining the APIs or user interfaces helps in setting clear boundaries for the system's functionalities.
 - 3. High-Level Design.
 Sketch a high-level architecture of the system, focusing on the main components and how they interact with each other.
 This overview should include critical elements like databases, servers, caches, load balancers, and any external services.
 The goal is to provide a bird's eye view of how the system fits together.
+Propose this design and go through a few concrete use cases to get buy-in from the interviewer.
 - 4. Deep Dive into Key Components.
 Choose one or a few components of the system that are crucial for meeting the requirements and delve into their detailed design.
 Discuss how these components will be implemented, how they will scale, and how they will handle failures.
 This is your opportunity to showcase your knowledge of various technologies and design patterns.
 - 5. Data Management.
 Discuss how data will be stored, retrieved, and managed.
-Consider the choice between SQL and NoSQL databases based on the system's needs, how data consistency will be ensured, and how the system will handle large volumes of data.
-Also, consider the implications of your choices for data scalability and integrity.
+Consider the choice between SQL and NoSQL databases based on the system's needs, how data consistency will be ensured, and how the system will handle large volumes of scalable data.
 - 6. Scalability and Performance.
 Explain how your design will scale to accommodate growth in users or data volume.
 Discuss concepts like horizontal vs. vertical scaling, caching strategies, database sharding, and load balancing.
 Highlight how your design addresses potential performance bottlenecks.
 - 7. Reliability and Fault Tolerance.
 Address how the system will ensure high availability and reliability.
 Discuss strategies for handling system failures, data backups, redundancy, and disaster recovery plans.
-It's important to consider how the system will maintain its operations in the face of hardware or software failures.
 - 8. Security Considerations.
 Identify potential security risks and how they will be mitigated.
 Discuss authentication, authorization, data encryption, and secure communication protocols.
-Ensuring the security of user data and system operations is crucial in any design.
 - 9. Wrap-up and Trade-offs.
 Conclude your design by summarizing the key points and discussing any trade-offs you made in your design choices.
 It's important to communicate why certain decisions were made and how they balance the system's needs in terms of performance, scalability, and reliability.
 - 10. Review and Feedback.
 Be open to feedback and questions from the interviewer.
 They may point out aspects you haven't considered or suggest alternatives.
 Engaging in a constructive discussion shows your ability to adapt and consider different perspectives.
+Good questions to ask:
+- What specific features are we going to build?
+- How many users does the product have?
+- Is the product intended exclusively for the web or a mobile app, or both?
+- How fast does the company anticipate to scale up?
+What are the anticipated scales in 3 months, 6 months, and a year?
+- What is the company's technology stack?
+What existing services you might leverage to simplify the design?
+Do not under any circumstances attempt to immediately dive into a concrete solution without proposing a high-level design first.

 [↑ Back to top](#systems_design-topics)